netukorg/netukweb/netuk1.md

 # About NetUK 1

-The first NetUK conference will take place at [IET London: Savoy Place](https://savoyplace.theiet.org/).
+The first NetUK conference will take place at [IET London: Savoy Place >>](https://savoyplace.theiet.org/).
 This is an in-person conference, however the event will be streamed live.

 Our conferences are a place where like-minded professionals can meet, share best practices and new innovations, learn from challenges and success stories, share knowledge with new entrants into the networking community, and forge new connections.